vercel/github-repos/README.md

 # github-projects

-Microservice to cache and expose GitHub projects to `/oss` for the ▲ZEIT homepage.
+Microservice to cache and expose GitHub projects for [this page](https://zeit.co/oss).

 ## Usage